 With their informal nature, online Interior Design services are a perfect fit for presentations that have a more contemporary vibe.
 Plus, it’s so important that edesign services produce client presentation packs rife with charm and personality to compensate for the lack of face-to-face interaction with clients.
 Remember: you want to take your client on a journey, where they witness your raw design talent and creative flair, whether they are looking at your design proposals in person or online.

-In our client presentation, which we created in Photoshop, we have included an illustrated SketchUp floor plan and positioned a number of elements around it.
+In our client presentation, which was created in Canva, we have included an illustrated SketchUp floor plan and positioned a number of elements around it.
 This was very intentional: the floor plan, with furniture layout is central to this document and therefore should take up a lot of space.

 It’s always important to establish a hierarchy within design documents of this nature so that all of the various elements aren’t fighting for attention.
 It also ensures that your client isn’t overwhelmed with the information provided.
 Balance, structure and harmony is always vital when creating client presentations, especially if there are lots of graphics and images.